lapreamarcelo/StackOverflow-Spark/README.md

 # StackOverflow-Spark
-Analysis of stackoverflow users data with Spark
+Analysis of StackOverflow users data with Apache Spark

 ## Setup ##